Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 7 Juni 2025 19.51.14 UTC
+- WIB: Sabtu, 7 Juni 2025 20.32.41 UTC
-- WITA: Sabtu, 7 Juni 2025 20.51.14 UTC
+- WITA: Sabtu, 7 Juni 2025 21.32.41 UTC
-- WIT: Sabtu, 7 Juni 2025 21.51.14 UTC
+- WIT: Sabtu, 7 Juni 2025 22.32.41 UTC

 Kutipan Inspiratif:
-"I am enough of an artist to draw freely upon my imagination.
-Imagination is more important than knowledge.
-Knowledge is limited.
-Imagination encircles the world."
+"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."

-Kategori: inspirational
+Kategori: nature